 Question Answers' distribution (5 level scale) Mean SD Q10.
 Being informed about current offers and information at the hotel would improve my overall stay at the hotel.
-All and the state of the state 3.80 0.99 Q11.
+Allering of the desired of the desir 3.80 0.99 Q11.
 Providing personalised content during the stay would increase loyalty and interest in the hotel company.
-3.53 1.06
+A contract of the contract of 3.53 1.06